Top Destinations for Scrumptious Budget Culinary Vacations

 The hearty Hungarian cuisine is particularly known for gulyás, a stew made from pork meat.
 Other traditional dishes which are a must-try include halászlé, fisherman’s soup; töltött káposzta, stuffed cabbage, and paprikás csirke, chicken paprikash.
 If you are craving something sweet, try túrógombóc, sweet cheese dumplings; bejgli, spiral strudel; dobostorta, dobos cake, or kürtőskalács, chimney cake.

 Athens is one of the most affordable European capitals to visit.
-And it doesn’t lack interesting places to visit either.
+And it doesn’t lack interesting places either.
 One of them is Anafiotika, an area in Plaka where you feel as if you are on the Cyclades, though you are enjoying a vacation in the city.

 At the foot of the Acropolis, stands an area that gets overlooked by travelers, unless you have a friend in Athens to suggest visiting.
 The white-washed houses, the colorful window shutters and the cats feel they shouldn’t be in this location.
-Mostly uninhabited nowadays, the houses were built by workers who came from Anafi, one of the islands part of the Cyclades group, and who wanted to keep their heritage alive.
+Mostly uninhabited nowadays, the houses were built by workers who came from Anafi, one of the islands of the Cyclades group, and who wanted to keep their heritage alive.
 Take some time to talk on the narrow streets, take photos and just explore this interesting hidden gem, right in the heart of Athens.

 Known for the healthy Mediterranean cuisine, Greece’s staple food is: feta, a sharp goat and sheep cheese, that can be found on top of the classic Greek salad, in spinach pies, and other hearty dishes.
-If you are on the go, try the gyro, which is a grilled meat served in a pita.
+If you are on the go, try the gyro, which is grilled meat served in a pita.
 Sit down to enjoy mousaka, or share some mezedes with friends (dolmades, tzatziki, etc).

 Apulia (Italian: Puglia) is only one of Italy’s charming regions.
 The trullis - traditional small round stone houses with a conical roof - are its signature and Alberobello is its pearl.
 Within easy reach from Bari, the city is picture-perfect and will keep you busy for a good while.